and Incorporate Them Into Your Daily Look

 Much like a woman choosing a locket for herself, anyone considering a locket as a gift for a friend or loved one has a few considerations to weigh.
 A locket for a special occasion, or even as a just-because gift, should be selected carefully and with great thought.

-In addition to choosing a shape and style to match her taste, a woman’s preferred metal is another choice to consider; often, a locket matching the metal she wears most – gold, silver, or platinum – is an ideal choice.
+In addition to choosing a shape and style to match her taste, a woman’s preferred metal is another choice to consider; often, a locket matching the metal she wears most – a gold locket necklace, silver, or platinum – is an ideal choice.

 The aesthetic design of the locket is another consideration, and one with nearly infinite possibilities.
 While some lockets are especially intricate and delicate, others are bolder with larger stones and precious metal designs.
 Knowing the personal style of the intended recipient will steer a locket buyer to the design that will both suit her personality and melt her heart.